 The department’s graduates are particularly well represented in museum professions at such institutions as the Freer/Sackler Gallery, the National Portrait Gallery, Dallas Museum of Fine Arts, Museum of Fine Arts, Houston, Birmingham Museum of Art, Cleveland Museum of Art, Toledo Museum of Art, Dayton Art Institute, Arkansas Arts Center, Memphis Brooks Museum of Art, McNay Art Museum, and the Rose Art Museum.

 Our affiliation with a world-class museum encourages an intensive object-oriented course of study.
 Graduate students help contribute to cutting edge scholarship sponsored by the CMA in conjunction with its ongoing exhibition programs and research of its permanent collections.
 Through internships students receive supervised training in a variety of departments.
 A new program of collections seminars, to begin in 2015, will expand student opportunities to learn first-hand about the exhibitions process and other museum research projects by working with a curator or faculty member to plan, research, and stage an exhibition or prepare a database or website based on the CMA collections.

 The department’s areas of strength include classical, medieval, early modern, Asian, American, and modern and contemporary art; students benefit from small classes and close mentoring provided by faculty members.
 Department faculty members are active scholars with busy lecture schedules and significant publication records.
 They produce books, articles, and exhibition catalogues, also serving as guest curators for exhibitions worldwide.
-Many curators at the Cleveland Museum of Art hold adjunct faculty status, teaching as well as supervising independent projects and participating on doctoral committees.
+Many curators at the Cleveland Museum of Art hold adjunct faculty status, teaching as well as supervising independent projects and participating on doctoral committee when eligible.